techiediaries/techiediaries/_posts/2019/2019-11-20-angular-cli-tutorial.md

 tags : [angular, angular9, angular-9-tutorials]
 ---

+Angular CLI is a powerful at the hand of Angular developers.
 In this tutorial, you'll be learning how to install and use Angular CLI 9 (the latest pre-release version as of this writing) on Windows 10, Linux and macOS to create Angular applications and different constructs like modules, services, components and pipes etc.

+## Introducing Angular CLI 9

+[Angular CLI](https://github.com/angular/angular-cli) is a tool developed by the Angular team to enable developers to quickly create Angular projects without wasting time setting up complex build tools like Webpack.
+It's the official tool for Angular development and it's buit on top of Node.js and can be installed from NPM.

+As the time of this writing **Angular CLI 9** is the latest pre-release version.

 > **Note**: This tutorial is a part of our Angular 9 examples series we'll see various examples of using the features of Angular with quick tutorials.